 Lync is an extremely robust tool and it even allows you to make phone calls through your desktop or smart device.
 Some businesses also have removed the traditional phone and replaced it with Microsoft Lync.
-Many IT professionals like the fact that Lync integrates with other corporate applications such as Microsoft Exchange, Microsoft SharePoint and even Office 365.
+Many IT professionals like the fact that Lync integrates with other corporate applications such as Microsoft Exchange, Microsoft SharePoint and even Microsoft 365.

 Another great feature with Lync is that you are one click away from your contacts, messages and even conversation history in addition to collaboration of documents.